korenmiklos/talks/2021-09-30-noits/README.md

 ## Research question
 * What role do expatriate managers play in foreign direct investment?
     * Do they improve firm performance?
     * Do they facilitate trade with their "home country"?

-# Data
-## Data
-* Administrative data on *all* Hungarian corporations, 1992--2018.
-* Financial data, trade transactions (1992--2003)

-# Motivation
-## Motivation
-Why and how do firms produce abroad?
+* What role for personal connections and face-to-face meetings in globalization?

+## Related to four strands of literature
 1. What are the boundaries of (global) firms?
 2. Foreign owned firms perform better than domestic firms
-3. Managers matter
+3. Management/managers matter

-## What are the boundaries of (global) firms?
+4. Personal networks matter

+## Degrees of control between/within firms
 \begin{tikzpicture}
 \node (a) at (0,0) {arm's length};
 \node (b) at (3,0) {relational};